hashment/yaffs2-forensic-tool/README.md

       513       0          1  orphan                                              -rw-r--r--          10       0       0  1970-01-01 01:00:01  1970-01-01 01:00:00  1970-01-01 01:00:01        8193    69201792  455bcd5917c990aa6cb6ef04028dbeaac5a176ce
 ```

-All objects listed are restorable (except UNIX socket)
+All objects listed are restorable (except UNIX socket) : just add --outdir directory

+**Note** we can seen/restore every versions even orphan.

+An orphan is a file without header informations (no owner/group, size, etc.)

 ### Launch the test environment